Etisalat: Etisalat Sri Lanka

-Etisalat acquired the Sri Lankan Operation of Millicom International Cellular (MIC), Tigo (Sri Lanka) on 16 October 2009.
-The acquisition was completed with a total enterprise value of million, out of which million was in cash.
+Etisalat acquired the Sri Lankan Operation of Millicom International Cellular (MIC), Tigo (Sri Lanka) on 16 October 2009 for $155 million.

 Tigo (Sri Lanka) under the brand name CELLTEL started operations in June 1989 on a Motorola TACS system and was the first cellular operator in Sri Lanka as well as South Asia.
 In January 2007, Millicom replaced the local CELLTEL brand with Tigo, their international brand.
 In February 2010, Tigo was rebranded as Etisalat.

 Etisalat Lanka operates a GSM/EDGE supported network using 900 / 1800 MHz.
 The company on 5 May 2011 launched HSPA+ services over 2100 MHz, becoming the first LTE ready mobile network in the country.
 Dual Carrier HSPA+ services were launched on 15 August 2012 by Etisalat Sri Lanka, the first operator in South Asia to do so.

 Etisalat Lanka was recently mentioned in the UNCTAD Information Economy Report of 2012 for the Android Eco System it had been able to develop in Sri Lanka.
-It was commended for its inclusive policy and several other innovations done in the market such as the AppZone (Sri Lanka's first independent 3rd party app store and the Book Hub, Sri Lanka's first eBook store) Many governments are now looking at this eco system and how it can too be implemented in their respective countries.
+It was commended for its inclusive policy and several other innovations done in the market such as the AppZone (Sri Lanka's first independent 3rd party app store and the Book Hub, Sri Lanka's first eBook store).
+Many governments are now looking at this eco system and how it can be implemented in their respective countries.

 In April 2018 CK Hutchison Holdings and Etisalat Group have entered into a definitive agreement to merge their mobile telecommunications businesses in Sri Lanka.
 Upon completion of the transaction, CKHH Group will have the majority and controlling stake in the combined entity.
 CK Hutchison completed the acquisition of Etisalat Lanka on 30 November 2018.